 * Co-authored posters will not be eligible for the prize.

 Poster presenters will normally be at an early stage of pursuing their PhD, but should have completed at least one year of full-time PhD study by the time of the conference.
 Graduate students who have previously presented a poster will be eligible to apply to present a paper in the New Researcher session in a subsequent year, but may present in the poster session only once during their graduate career.

 We hope to hold the conference in person but may have to revert to a virtual format if coronavirus-related restrictions are too onerous.
 There are no plans for a hybrid event.
 The poster session will be held on Saturday after lunch and during the Saturday afternoon tea/coffee break.
 It offers students an excellent opportunity to showcase and gain feedback on early-stage work in a supportive environment.
-Those wishing to be considered for inclusion in the programme must submit an application by 21 November 2021.
+Those wishing to be considered for inclusion in the programme must submit an application by 21 November 2022.
 This should provide: